Michał Głowiński: After the war

-Since 1958, Głowiński has worked at the Polish Academy of Sciences' Institute of Literary Study.
+From 1958, Głowiński worked at the Polish Academy of Sciences' Institute of Literary Study.
 Graduating in 1967 with a dissertation titled "A collection of studies in the history and theory of the Polish novel."
 Głowiński earned the academic title of professor in 1976.

-He joined the Scientific Courses Society as a founding member in 1978.
+Głowiński joined the Scientific Courses Society as a founding member in 1978.
 On 20 August 1980, Głowiński signed a letter to the communist authorities signed by 64 academics, authors, and journalists urging them to dialogue with the striking workers.
 Głowiński was promoted to full professor in 1986.

 In 1999 Głowiński spoke about Polish academia under communism.
 Głowiński said that authorities looked more about his knowledge of Marxism rather than literacy.
-Głowiński recalls his disappointment with the scientific level of his lectures, often on Marxism rather than literature, and the beginnings of his fascination with linguistics.
+Głowiński recalled his disappointment with the scientific level of his lectures, often on Marxism rather than literature, and the beginnings of his fascination with linguistics.

-Głowińsk has chaired the Institute's Scientific Council since 1990.
-Głowiński is a member of the Polish Authors Association and the Warsaw Scientific Society.
+Głowiński chaired the institute's Scientific Council since 1990.
+Głowiński was a member of the Polish Authors Association and the Warsaw Scientific Society.

-He published an autobiographical novel, named "Circles of Strangeness" in 2010.
+Głowiński published an autobiographical novel, named "Circles of Strangeness" in 2010.
 This book also was his public coming out as gay.

+Michał Głowiński died on 29 September 2023, at the age of 88.